 The Bank also sponsors a profit sharing plan covering substantially all of its employees (Profit Sharing Plan).
 The Profit Sharing Plan is a qualified defined contribution plan that contains a cash or deferred arrangement (CODA) authorized under section 401(k) of the Internal Revenue Code.
 The Bank may make profit sharing contributions to this plan at the discretion of the Board of Directors of the Bank.
 The Board may terminate the plan at any time.
 The employee participants also have the option of contributing directly to their individual participant accounts a percentage of their pre-tax wage compensation through salary deductions.
 In addition to its profit sharing contributions (if any), the Bank also provides a company match of individual employee contributions.
-For both 2020 and 2019, the company match was up to 3.50% of individual employee participant pay.
-The Bank also accrued benefit costs attributable to the company matching contribution, totaling \$5,200,000 in 2020 and \$5,014,228 in 2019, which are included in Interest Payable and Other Liabilities on the Consolidated Balance Sheets as of December 31, 2020 and 2019.
+For both 2021 and 2020, the company match was up to 3.5% of individual employee participant pay.
+The Bank also accrued benefit costs attributable to the company matching contribution, totaling \$5,000,000 in 2021 and \$5,200,000 in 2020, which are included in Interest Payable and Other Liabilities on the Consolidated Balance Sheets as of December 31, 2021 and 2020.

 The Bank has established a supplemental income and retirement plan for a key director (DSRP) of the Bank.
 This DSRP provides for the payment of a lifetime annual pension benefit to the director beginning in 2007 upon his retirement from the Board of Directors.
 The DSRP also provides for the payment of a death benefit to the director's designated beneficiary.
-Pursuant to accounting rules, the Bank has recognized in Interest Payable and Other Liabilities on its Consolidated Balance Sheets the discounted present value of the DSRP benefit obligation, totaling \$300,000 as of December 31, 2020 and 2019.
-Expense recognized for the DSRP was \$30,000 during the years ended December 31, 2020 and 2019.
+Pursuant to accounting rules, the Bank has recognized in Interest Payable and Other Liabilities on its Consolidated Balance Sheets the discounted present value of the DSRP benefit obligation, totaling \$300,000 as of December 31, 2021 and 2020.
+Expense recognized for the DSRP was \$30,000 during the years ended December 31, 2021 and 2020.

-The Bank sponsors a non-qualified, unfunded deferred compensation plan for a discrete group of key executives.
-In addition, as part of the RNA Acquisition, the Bank acquired a non-qualified, unfunded deferred compensation plan for former directors and key officers.
+The Bank sponsors non-qualified, unfunded deferred compensation plans for a discrete group of key executives.
+In addition, as part of the RNA Acquisition and the SVB Acquisition, the Bank acquired nonqualified, unfunded deferred compensation plans for former directors and key officers.
 Eligible participants are allowed to make elective payroll deferrals from their current wages and other short term incentive compensation to save for retirement or other planned expenditures.
 Participants are fully vested in their elective payroll deferrals, although plan liabilities remain an unfunded obligation of the Bank.
-For the years ended December 31, 2020 and 2019, respectively, participants elected to make net payroll deferrals totaling \$457,952 and \$322,196.
-As of December 31, 2020 and 2019, the Bank had accrued liabilities of \$4,790,576 and \$4,144,080, respectively, on its Consolidated Balance Sheets for the current market value of its obligations due to participants.
-For the years ended December 31, 2020 and 2019, the Bank recognized \$365,917 and \$(101,670) of net valuation gains (losses), respectively, from the operation of the deferred compensation plan that is included in Salaries and Employee Benefits Expense on the Bank's Consolidated Statements of Income.
+For the years ended December 31, 2021 and 2020, respectively, participants elected to make net payroll deferrals totaling \$405,897 and \$457,952.
+As of December 31, 2021 and 2020, the Bank had accrued liabilities of \$17,256,658 and \$16,641,428, respectively, on its Consolidated Balance Sheets for the current market value of its obligations due to participants.
+For the years ended December 31, 2021 and 2020, the Bank recognized \$1,039,686 and \$1,254,833 of net valuation gains (losses), respectively, from the operation of the deferred compensation plan that is included in Salaries and Employee Benefits Expense on the Bank's Consolidated Statements of Income.